KaranBKataria/Supervised-ML-Binary-Classification-/README.md

 Improvements:

 In order to improve the accuracy, I am going to deploy other classification algortithms such as Binary Decision Trees and plot a ROC curve to determine the optimal algorithm and classification threshold to maximise model performance.

+I will also perform k-fold cross validation to determine which algorithm is optimal in classifying whether cancer is present or not for a given patient.